 Pre-professional work experience in public relations with a PR agency, non-profit or organization.
 120-140 hours required with onsite supervision by a public relations practitioner.
 Instructor supports securing an internship and all internships are to be approved by the instructor prior to start date.
 Includes attendance at regular class sessions.
 Registration requires a minimum cumulative 3.0 G.P.A.
-Fall, Spring and Summer.
+Fall and Spring and Summer.

-Must be in the following Field(s) of Study: Public Relations Must be the following: Junior Senior Pre-requisite(s): PRLS 310 PRLS 480 - Public Relations Capstone credits: 3 This course involves the completion of a public relations thesis that integrates and applies prior course work and field work into academic research of contemporary issues in the public relations profession.
+PRLS 480 - Public Relations Capstone

+This course involves the completion of a public relations thesis that integrates and applies prior course work and field work into academic research of contemporary issues in the public relations profession.
 Fall and Spring.

-Restrictions: Must be in the following Field(s) of Study: Public Relations Must be the following: Senior Co-requisites: PRLS 499 Pre-requisite(s): PRLS 310 or PRLS 305 PRLS 490 - Directed Study credits: 0-3 Individualized study of an issue related to the public relations profession.
+Must be the following: Senior Co-requisites: PRLS 499

+Pre-requisites: PRLS 310 or PRLS 305

+PRLS 490 - Directed Study

+Individualized study of an issue related to the public relations profession.
 Fall, Spring, and Summer.

-Pre-requisite(s): PRLS 310 PRLS 497 - Elective Internship credits: 0-3 Pre-professional work experience in public relations with a PR agency, non-profit or organization.
+PRLS 497 - Elective Internship

+Pre-professional work experience in public relations with a PR agency, non-profit or organization.
 All internships are to be approved by the instructor prior to start date.
 Virtual internships are allowed with instructor permission.
-Fall, Spring and Summer.
-Restrictions: Must be in the following Field(s) of Study: Public Relations Must be the following: Junior Senior Pre-requisite(s): PRLS 310 PRLS 499 - Thesis Conferencing credits: 0 Individual thesis review sessions with PRLS 480 instructor.
+Fall, Spring, and Summer.

+PRLS 499 - Thesis Conferencing

+Individual thesis review sessions with PRLS 480 instructor.
 Fall and Spring.
-Restrictions: Must be in the following Field(s) of Study: Public Relations Must be the following: Senior

-Co-requisites: PRLS 480
+Pre-requisites: PRLS 489 or PRLS 480